 board of trustees — Lowercase.
 Exceptions include commencement programs and official invitations from the Office of the President.

 board of visitors — Lowercase.
 Exceptions include commencement programs and official invitations from the Office of the President.

 boardroom — Always one word.

 buildings — On first reference, use the full name of the buildings that house the University’s four colleges.
-Example: E. Craig Wall Sr. College of Business Administration Building or Thomas W. and Robin W. Edwards College of Humanities and Fine Arts.
+Example: E. Craig Wall Sr. College of Business Administration Building or Thomas W. and Robin W. Edwards College of Humanities and Fine Arts Building.
 On subsequent references: Wall Building or Edwards Building.
 Also, the Spadoni College of Education is located in the Prince Building.
 See also: colleges.

 When referencing the student union, use the Lib Jackson Student Union on first reference and the Jackson Student Union or student union on subsequent references.

 The hospitality area located on the third level of Brooks Stadium is the Kline Hospitality Suite.

 The hospitality areas located on the second level of the HTC Center are the LeForce Suite and the Springs Suite.

 bulleted lists — When listing things with bullets, put a space between the bullet and the first word of each item in the list.
 Capitalize the first word following the bullet.
 Use periods, not semicolons, at the end of each section, whether it is a full sentence or a phrase.
 If the bullet contains one or two words, omit the period.
 Use parallel construction for each item in a list:

 - Start with the same part of speech for each item (in this example, a verb).